Daily Life

 Perpignan

-The Sankéo network serves Perpignan and its surrounding area.
-Lines A and C, as well as line 24, pass close to the Faculty of Education.
+The Sankéo network serves Perpignan and the surrounding area.
+Lines A and C, as well as Line 24, run near the School of Education.

 Sète

-Buses 1, 2, 3, and 7 stop near the IUT and provide a connection to the train station and downtown Sète.
+Buses 1, 2, 3, and 7 stop near the IUT and provide service to the train station and downtown Sète.

 Social and financial support

-If you are experiencing financial, administrative, or social difficulties, whether related to housing, food, or other needs, the University of Montpellier and the Crous offer additional assistance programs.
+If you are facing financial, administrative, or social difficulties—whether related to housing, meals, or other needs—the University of Montpellier and the CROUS offer additional support services.

-The Social and Family Economics Advisor, Student Life Services, and Crous social workers are here to listen to you, guide you, and support you throughout your university career.
+The Social and Family Economics Advisor, the Student Life Office, and the social workers at the CROUS are here to listen to you, guide you, and support you throughout your academic journey.

-In addition to the services offered by the University, other external programs can support students in their daily lives.
-For example, the activity bonus paid by the CAF (Family Allowance Fund) supplements the income of workers, whether they are employees, self-employed, or working students, after three months of professional activity.
+In addition to the services offered by the University, other external programs are available to support students in their daily lives.
+For example, the activity allowance paid by the CAF helps supplement the income of workers—whether they are employees, self-employed, or working students—after three months of employment.

-International students can find all the information they need about accommodation and student life in Montpellier on this page: Coming to study at the University of Montpellier – University of Montpellier.
+International students can find all the information they need about housing and student life in Montpellier on this page: Studying at the University of Montpellier – University of Montpellier.

-The SAIEC (International Student and Researcher Welcome Service) assists international students and researchers with administrative procedures (residence permits, housing, health, etc.) to facilitate their integration into university life.
+The SAIEC (International Student and Researcher Services) assists international students and researchers with administrative procedures (residence permits, housing, health insurance, etc.) to help them integrate into university life.